awsdocs/aws-glue-developer-guide/doc_source/monitor-continuous-logging-enable.md

 + The default continuous log group will be `/aws-glue/jobs/logs-v2-<Security-Configuration-Name>`
 + The custom continuous log group will be `<custom-log-group-name>-<Security-Configuration-Name>`

-You also need to include the `logs:AssociateKmsKey` to your IAM role permissions, if you enable a security configuration with CloudWatch Logs\.
-If that is not included, continuous logging will be disabled\.
+You need to add the `logs:AssociateKmsKey` to your IAM role permissions, if you enable a security configuration with CloudWatch Logs\.
+If that permission is not included, continuous logging will be disabled\.
+Also, to configure the encryption for the CloudWatch Logs, follow the instructions at [Encrypt Log Data in CloudWatch Logs Using AWS Key Management Service](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html) in the *Amazon CloudWatch Logs User Guide*\.

 For more information on creating security configurations, see [Working with Security Configurations on the AWS Glue Console](console-security-configurations.md)\.